kaikuzai/IaC_terraform/README.md

 # IaC_terraform
-A simple project where infrastructure is provisioned through terraform
+A simple project where infrastructure is provisioned through terraform using AWS